Article

 The Kaseya supply chain attack, an example of the use of Threat Intelligence

-Threat intelligence is not always enough to block a cyberattack, but it can help mitigate its impact as part of the incident response process.
 This is what happened in July 2021 with the attack on VSA software, published by Kaseya.
-The attackers succeeded in spreading ransomware through a Zero-Day flaw.
+The attackers succeeded in spreading ransomware through a "Zero-Day" vulnerability.

 Following the attack, the NGO Cyber Threat Alliance distributed information and analyses of the situation, with Threat Intelligence providing a concrete understanding of the incident.
 Mitigation measures were proposed to customers using VSA software.
 The aim was to help the organizations concerned react as effectively as possible to the incident, so as to limit its impact.